NadirAlaoui1/Redline-Project/README.md

 need to find the store or order via mail or phone.

 ## Template
-The template itself was made with HTML and it uses CSS and JavaScript.
+The template itself was made with HTML and it uses CSS, JavaScript and fonts.
 The makers of the template also used SASS for their CSS file, which really is very convenient to save time.
 I also did the LightHouse test which it scored good on except for the accesibility.